Future of Hydrogen Market

 Challenge: Poor hydrogen Infrastructure and energy loss across hydrogen value chain

-A significant obstacle to the widespread adoption of hydrogen-fueled vehicles is the restricted availability of hydrogen refueling stations, impeding market demand.
+One major barrier preventing the mass use of hydrogen-powered cars is the limited supply of hydrogen filling stations, which reduces consumer demand.
 As of 2022, there were only around 91 H2 refueling stations in the US, most of which were in California.
 Similarly, in Europe, only Germany and France had 105 and 44 hydrogen refueling stations, while rest countries had less than 20 hydrogen refueling stations.
 In Asia Pacific, China, Japan and South Korea had 138, 165 and 149 hydrogen refueling stations with support from OEMs and government.
 The sparse refueling infrastructure limits the convenience and accessibility of hydrogen refueling, discouraging potential buyers and fostering consumer reluctance due to concerns about range anxiety and the inconvenience of finding a nearby station.
 This is one of the major reasons, for hydrogen fuelled vehicles having a limited demand around the world in the current scenerio.
 Further, in the commercial sector, the dearth of refueling options disrupts the integration of hydrogen FCVs into fleets, impeding the transition to cleaner transportation solutions.
 This can be seen from the low presence of H2 powered commercial vehicles in most countries outside China.

 Market Ecosystem